MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/connections/connection-dynamics-crmonline.md

 ---
-title: Overview of the Dynamics 365 connection | Microsoft Docs
+title: Connect to Dynamics 365 from Power Apps
-description: Create an app for managing data in Dynamics 365
+description: Learn about how to create an app for managing data in Dynamics 365.
 author: JimDaly
 manager: kvivek
 ms.service: powerapps